-Why Is A Checkbook Solo 401k The Best Retirement Plan For Real Estate Agents?
+Why Is A Checkbook Solo 401k The Best Retirement Plan For Real Estate Professionals?

-Solo 401k retirement plans are the ideal tax advantaged account for real estate professionals, especially for real estate agents, mortgage brokers, real estate wholesalers, and real estate flippers.
-Real estate professionals have self-employment income and KNOW REAL ESTATE, making the Individual(K) the perfect plan for them.
-In the post, we’ll present some of the benefits of a Checkbook Control 401k and some Checkbook 401K advanced strategies.
+Checkbook Solo 401k retirement plans, a type of Checkbook QRP for businesses owners that don’t have full-time employees, are the ideal tax advantaged account for real estate professionals: real estate agents, mortgage brokers, real estate wholesalers, and real estate flippers.
+Real estate professionals have self-employment income and KNOW REAL ESTATE, making the Checkbook 401k the perfect plan for them.
+In the post, we’ll present some of the benefits of a Checkbook Control 401k and some Checkbook 401K advanced tax & investing strategies.

 Who Qualifies For a Checkbook 401k Plan?

 Checkbook 401(k)s are incredible financial vehicles that are available only to those that meet 2 criteria: (a) they have some self-employment income and (b) they do not have full-time employees.

 Self-employment income includes all earned income from a trade or business, regardless of whether the income comes from an LLC, corporation, sole proprietorship, or unincorporated entity.
 Real estate rental income does not count for this purpose.
 Real estate commissions, loan broker commissions, property management fees, and real estate wholesaling profits do count.

 Full-time employees that disqualify a business-owner from having a Checkbook 401k are those that (a) work more than 1,000 hours per year and (b) are over 21 years of age.